 In 2010, Transport Scotland published a specification for a new road surfacing material, known as TS2010.
 The development of the specification was led by a technical team within Transport Scotland following a period of extended research.
 The Transport Scotland Pavement Forum acted as a vital sounding board by providing peer review and challenge to this process and continues to do so under an arrangement of continuous review.

 TS2010 is more durable than traditional thin surfacing materials and is therefore Transport Scotland’s surfacing material of choice.
-TS2010 has been used on several major construction projects, including on the M90 approach road to the Forth bridges.
-It will also be laid on the new Queensferry Crossing.
-Results from the Scottish Inspection Panel indicate that the material is performing as expected and is on track to achieve a service life of at least double that of comparable materials used elsewhere.
+TS2010 has been used on several major construction projects, including on the new approach roads to the Forth bridges and on the Queensferry Crossing.
+Results from the Scottish Inspection Panel indicate that the material is performing as expected and is on track to achieve a service life of around double that of previously used materials.

 Trial of new products and systems

 New systems and products which are trialled on the trunk road network are reported to the TSPF, which provides a valuable peer review function and scrutiny of the output.
 Trials to date have included the use of recycled tyre rubber in roads and the use of additives in road materials to make them easier to compact and reduce CO2 emissions.

 In 2019 it was noted in the Pavement Forum that recycling of road materials was becoming more important particularly as a way to re-use life expired roads containing Coal Tar.
 This is because the recycling processes effectively encapsulate the Coal Tar within the new binding agents.
 In order to encourage and control reuse of these materials a Road Recycling subgroup was instigated.
 Members were drawn from the Pavement Forum and recycling practitioners.
 Through collaborative working of the group a guidance document has been written:

 An Approach to Cold Recycling of Bitumen and Tar bound Roads

 It is hoped that this will be adopted by the wider roads community in Scotland.